Two new things I tried this week:

 Once we got back to the locker room, we got dressed and offered each other high fives for surviving the weirdness of group naked bathing.
-Just when we thought it was time to leave, a naked Bulgarian lady came into the locker room and started asking us questions about where we were from, what we were doing at a random naked hot spring in Bulgaria, etc. We made the usual Remote Year small talk (my least favorite kind of small talk, FYI), and she told us she is a “Professor of Spas and Wellness” and has been going to the baths three times a week for the last 14 years and has never gotten sick.
+Just when we thought it was time to leave, a naked Bulgarian lady came into the locker room and started asking us questions about where we were from, what we were doing at a random naked hot spring in Bulgaria, etc. We made the usual Remote Year small talk (my least favorite kind of small talk, FYI, especially when nude), and she told us she is a “Professor of Spas and Wellness” and has been going to the baths three times a week for the last 14 years and has never gotten sick.
 She swears by the hot spring as a cure-all for all of her ailments, and is living proof that it works.

 Her methodology is a little bit different than the one we followed, but I’m 100p going back and trying her wise way, because she looked pretty damn good in the nude, IMHO:

 - 10 minutes in the 98° bath